Legech/AndroidViewGenerator/README.md

 When you build it, create Activity and Layout.

-You can create classes that can be used on Android at once with data created with CSV.
+You can create classes that can be used on Android at once with data created with JSON.
 This application is created with IntelliJ IDEA.

 ## how to use